 1. Natural or Artificial Sunlight for Seasonal Affective Disorder

 Getting more light can take several different forms, such as going outside during the day, even in colder temperatures.
-Daylight, believe it or not, has healing properties for SAD.
+Daylight, believe it or not, has healing properties for seasonal depressive symptoms.

-In darker climates, a seasonal affective disorder lamp can provide some ultraviolet light to mimic the sun.
+In darker climates, a seasonal affective disorder lamp or light boxes can provide some ultraviolet light to mimic the sun.
 There are variety of SAD lamps available online, with many of them costing under $200.

 2. Exercise Regularly